quantiacs/documentation/en/source/user_guide/local_development.md

 ## Pip environment

-**We don't recommend this option because using pip is more problematic than using conda.**
+**We don't recommend this option because using pip is more problematic than using conda.
+Use conda if it is possible.**

 If you can't use conda (for example, when you use Google Colab), it is possible to use pip for your environment.